ZenStarlight/Project-Z-STXR-Rev.-2-/README.md

 Discord Project from '22 | Revived

 A friendly and versatile Discord bot designed to enhance my personal server with fun commands, moderation, and utility.
-Built with [Discord.js](https://discord.js.org/) and Python.
+Built with [Discord.py](https://discordpy.readthedocs.io/en/stable/) / Python.

 ---